 There is a specific protocol that will be provided to you for your treating therapist that outlines your rehab from Day zero.

-The main goals during phase 1 (0-2 weeks) are: Protection - passive range of motion (PROM).
-Phase 2 (2-4 weeks) goals are: Mobility - regaining PROM and working into active assisted (AAROM).
-Restrictions remain the similar as phase 1.
-Phase 3 (4-8 weeks) - Regain full active range of motion - Phase 4 (8+ weeks) - Early strengthening.
+The main goals are:

+- Phase 1 (0-2 weeks): Protection; begin passive range of motion (PROM). - Phase 2 (2-4 weeks): Mobility; regain full passive range of motion(PROM) and working into active assisted (AAROM). - Phase 3 (4-8 weeks): Mobility & Patterning; regain full active range of motion(AROM). - Phase 4 (8+ weeks): Progressive strengthening & patterning

-With each phase there will be criteria that you will need to meet in order to progress to the next phase.
-These will be assessed by Dr Wong's Rehab team and provided to your physiotherapist.
+With each phase there will be criteria that you will need to meet in order to progress ot the next phase.
+These will be assessed by Dr Wong's Rehab team and provided to your caring physiotherapist.

-Other important time lines are: Return to work 3-6 months and return to sport 6-12 months.
+Other important time lines are: Return to work 2-4 months and return to sport 6-8 months.